Source control is something every developer should use. Fortunately Slackware 13 comes with it pre-installed. All we have to do is configure it.

 Step 1: Create a SVN User

-While not strictly necessary I prefer to have a seperate 'svn' user.
+While not strictly necessary I prefer to have a separate 'svn' user.
 Login as root and use the adduser command to create the new user.

 su